Steamopollys/Steamodded/README.md

 ## Features

 Documentation for this project is currently incomplete.
-Old documentation for version 0.9.8 can be found on unnumbered [Wiki](https://github.com/Steamopollys/Steamodded/wiki) pages.
-Documentation for version 1.0 is still being assembled on the **numbered** pages; it's not yet complete.
-Any information found there is subject to change until the full release of version 1.0.0.
+A collection of documentation pages and guides that are currently available can be found [here](https://github.com/Steamopollys/Steamodded/wiki).

 ## Contributing